Meiroku zasshi: History and profile

 Meiroku zasshi was launched in 1874, and the first issue was published on 2 April 1874.
 The founders were the members of Meirokusha, a group of Japanese intellectuals, including Fukuzawa Yukichi.
 The publisher was the Hochisha Company, and it was published on a B6 size or A5 size calligraphy paper.
 Leading contributors included Mori Arinori, future education minister of Japan, and Tsuda Mamichi.

-It is one of the earliest publications in Japan which covered writings on Western culture.
+Meiroku zasshi is one of the earliest publications in Japan which covered writings on Western culture.
 Given that it was a publication of the Meiji period it frequently discussed education-related topics in regard to morality in the family as well as in the nation.
 Meiroku zasshi sold nearly 3,000 copies in 1884.

-It was published twice or three times per month and folded following the 43rd issue which appeared on 14 November 1875.
+Meiroku zasshi was published twice or three times per month and folded following the 43rd issue which appeared on 14 November 1875.

 In 1975 William Braisted published a book on the magazine entitled Meiroku Zasshi: Journal of the Japanese Enlightenment.